leaflettuce/DSblog/content/pages/datasets.md

 <a href="../data/train_data_diff.csv" download>NCAA Regular Season Dataset</a><br>
 Final csv from the cleaned and manipulated dataset NCAA Season Data (2003-2017) obtained from Kaggle.com.
 The result of Parts I and II of my march madness predictor project.<br>

+<a href="../data/popular kids.csv" download>Michigan Student (4th- 6th graders) Survey</a><br>
+Survey data used for the Qlikview dashbaord I created for DAT 320 class.
+Asking students their most important goals in school.
+Originally from Carnegie Mellow University<br>